mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 remote teams face.
-While diagrams, concepts, or calendars pinned to the wall (or the sticky-notes sprint board that has turned into a status symbol for teams that "do agile" in the past years) are reasonable and probably good tools for sharing information among people that all work from the same location, for remote team members all of that information is completely invisible.
-At the same time, the information is probably relevant for them, and not having access to it means they cannot do their job properly.
+While diagrams, concepts, or calendars pinned to the wall (or the sticky-notes sprint board that has turned into a status symbol for teams that "do agile" in the past years) are reasonable and probably good tools for sharing information among people that all work from the same location, in a remote environment, these practices obviously don't work.

 ![Burn down your sticky notes walls](/assets/images/posts/2020-10-30-the-guide-to-making-remote-work-work/burn-down-your-sticky-notes-walls.jpg#@1000-2000)